sirbrillig/humblepress/README.md

 To use `wp_enqueue_script()`, you need to specify four things: a name, the path to the JavaScript file, any dependencies you'll need, and a true/false value for whether to print the script on the bottom or the top of the page, respectively.
 Unless you have a very compelling reason to enqueue at the top of the page, good practice is to always use `true` here.

-If you look further down in the PHP file, you'll see the code that enqueues our JavaScript.
+If you look further down in the PHP file, you'll see the code that enqueues our JavaScript files.
+There's four calls to the `wp_enqueue_script` function.

 **humblepress.php:**